ReiHoltz/publications-angular-with-java/README.md

-# Judicial Publications Search Using PostgreSQL Full-Text Capabilities - Full Stack Application
+# Judicial Publications Search Using PostgreSQL "Full-Text Search" Capabilities - Full Stack Application

 ![publications-angular-with-java](./Project-login.png)

 ## Overview
-This project is a Java 17 + Angular 16 application designed for searching court publications and managing judicial case data.
+This project is a Java 17 + Angular 16 application designed for searching court publications using "Full-Text Search".
 It includes a login screen with options for creating a new account and resetting passwords, as well as an authentication system with session expiration to enhance security.

 On the backend, the application uses Spring Boot 3.3.4 with Spring Data JPA for database access, leveraging PostgreSQL Full-Text Search to enable efficient text-based searches within legal publications.
 Security is managed with Spring Security and JWT for authentication and authorization, ensuring controlled access to the RESTful API.
 The API is containerized using Docker, ensuring easy deployment and scalability.